Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Software Architecture.md

 >
 > Or do just enough...

+Software architecture can be defined as:

+> The software architecture of a program or computing system is the structure or structures of the system, which comprise software elements, the externally visible properties of those elements, and the relations among them
+> by Simon Brown

 ## Application Architecture

 The main concern is the organisation of code.
 It matters how the code is split into modules, components, layers, ...